-The Center for Teaching, Learning & Engagement invites faculty, staff and administrators to create blogs with a total of 6 pieces of writing, over the span of 6 weeks beginning Week 3 of the Spring Semester (around February 27th).
+The Center for Teaching, Learning & Engagement invites faculty, staff and administrators to create blogs with a total of 6 pieces of writing, over the span of 6 weeks beginning February 3rd.
 These blog postings are about teaching, learning, and student success.
 What you write about specifically is up to you.
 You have free rein, but if you need some ideas:

 - Inspiring stories: Who or what inspired you to be who you are today in relation to your work at GCC?
 How did it impact you?

-- Keys to Success: What are the top five keys that are needed to become a successful faculty, staff, or student?
+- Values: What are the top GCC values needed to become a successful faculty, staff, or student?

 Source: English Oxford Dictionaries.com